-A complete double entry bookkeeping system, or electronic equivalent, shall be maintained of all financial transactions of the District.
+An electronic bookkeeping system shall be maintained of all financial transactions of the District.
 An audit of the District books by a Certified Public Accountant shall be made at the end of each fiscal year or as required by law or by order of the Board.